ChrisBudd123/CWI/README.md

 Lecture 3a: Neural Operator methods for differential equations

-Lecture 3b: ML methods for weather forecasting
+Lecture 3b: Scientific ML methods for weather forecasting

 Case Study: PINNs for BVPs and IVPs